Japan is frequently referred to as the Land of the Rising Sun.

 You’ll find it in the form of Japan House, a “cultural and creative crossroads” that already has outposts in LA and São Paolo.
 Taking up residence in a gorgeous Art Deco building on Kensington High Street, it packs in a restaurant, a gallery, an events space, a library, a shop, and more:

-The vast gallery space is home to a rolling roster of exhibitions from esteemed Japanese artists, designed to showcase the breadth of crafts practised across the country.
-So far, it’s hosted an impressive 360° video journey through Tokyo and an exhibition devoted to the graphic design behind the 1964 Tokyo Olympic Games – but currently you can check out models of the art pavilions built on the tiny Inujima island, which is turning to art to boost tourism for its 47 inhabitants.
+Japan House’s vast gallery space is home to a rolling roster of exhibitions from esteemed Japanese artists, designed to showcase the breadth of crafts practised across the country.
+So far, it’s hosted an impressive 360° video journey through Tokyo and an exhibition devoted to the graphic design behind the 1964 Tokyo Olympic Games.

 And like all good museums, you’ll naturally be able to pass through the shop on your way out.
-It’s stocked with elegant, beautifully-designed pieces by Japanese designers, from ceramics and tableware to stationery, prints, books, and clothing.
+The ground floor of Japan House is stocked with elegant, beautifully-designed pieces by Japanese designers, from ceramics and tableware to stationery, prints, books, and clothing.

 They’ve got it down to a tee.